minerskills/QA/readme.md

 ![unknown](https://user-images.githubusercontent.com/69924175/208081011-7bd2c933-574f-46c3-bd3d-1572e01cfb0b.png)

-Which then allowed the Developers to fix the issue within a few minutes.
+Which then allowed the developers to fix the issue within a few minutes.